apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 # [](#using-storage-creating-tasks) Using storage & creating tasks

+**Follow along with step-by-step instructions on how to complete the task outlined in the previous lesson.
+Use different storage types, and create a task.**

+---

 Last lesson, our task was outlined for us.
 In this lesson, we'll be completing that task by making our Amazon actor push to a **named dataset** and use the **default key-value store** to store the cheapest item found by the scraper.
 Finally, we'll create a task for the actor back on the Apify platform.

 ## [](#using-named-dataset) Using a named dataset